joelwatson/semblance/Readme.md

  * count: The number of elements to return
  * type: The type of lorem ipsum to return (word, paragraph, sentence)

+## Localization
+Customizing generator output per locale is very easy.
+For an example of a locale override file, see **locale/en/semblance-en.js** which is included with Semblance.